relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/09 - Cisco Data Center and Compute Management Platforms and APIs/main.md

 &nbsp;

-Next, let's get a list of all the ACI fabrics that are being managed by this APIc instance.
+Next, let's get a list of all the ACI fabrics that are being managed by this APIC instance.
 The URI for this GET operation is `https://sandboxapicdc.cisco.com/api/node/class/fabricPod.json`, and the **APIC-cookie** header, is specified for authentication purposes.

 &nbsp;